deis/workflow/src/installing-deis/quickstart.md

 Reference [this table](http://kubernetes.io/v1.1/docs/getting-started-guides/#table-of-solutions) in the official Kubernetes documentation for a more extensive (but still non-exhaustive) list of Kubernetes provisioning options supported by the project or the community.

-## Install Deis Platform
+## Install Deis Workflow

-Now that you've finished provisioning a cluster, please [Install the Deis Platform][install deis].
+Now that you've finished provisioning a cluster, please [Install Deis Workflow][install deis].

 ## Configure DNS